 Did you know there are over 400 shave ice shops just in Oahu?
 Just kidding, but I definitely wouldn’t have any complaints because I love this dessert.
 Shave ice is made from (literally) shaving a block of ice and generously lathering the mound in syrup.
 Toppings are optional, but I find it necessary if you want to add a bit of texture or creaminess!
 Common toppings include ice cream, red beans, condensed milk, fruit, soybean or li hing mui “salted plum” powder.
 As a shave ice fanatic, I was on the hunt for the best ice texture, flavor, and sweetness level.

-In the capital city of Honolulu, you will find more than a dozen shave ice shops to choose from.
+You will find more than a dozen shave ice shops to choose from in the Oahu’s capital city, Honolulu.
 There are local mom and pop shops, franchises, tiny stalls, and those located in a large strip mall.
 It can be downright terrifying with all these delicious choices!

 Luckily, I’ve taken care of the difficult parts for you.
 I’ve climbed the highest mountains, went down the lowest valleys, and added several pounds to my waist to create this comprehensive guide to shave ice in Oahu so you can head straight to the one that speaks to you most.